w3c/wcag3/guidelines/groups/error-handling/correct-errors/error-suggestions-provided.md

 :::tests
 <b>Procedure</b>
 For each error message:
+1. Verify it is an error that needs correction by the user.
-1. Verify that the error messages include suggestions for how to fix the error.
+2. Verify that the error message includes suggestions for how to fix the error.

 <b>Expected results</b>
-* #1 is true
+* #1 and #2 are true
 :::